greg0ire/enum-bundle/README.md

 - `color_type_color`
 - `color_type_colorized`

-The argument to `getChoices()` is optional, and the value will be used directly as a label should you choose not to specify it.
+The first argument to `getChoices()` is optional, and the value will be used directly as a label should you choose not to specify it.
 This makes sense if you decide to have a translation catalogue just for your enumeration.
+The second argument, `choicesAsValues` only takes effect if your symfony version is < 3.0 and >= 2.7.
+It defaults to `false` for the moment, so that B.C. is kept.
+If you use symfony >= 2.8 and < 3.0, you will get a deprecation notice unless you set it to true and set `choices_as_values` option to `true`.

 [1]: https://packagist.org/packages/greg0ire/enum
 [2]: https://travis-ci.org/greg0ire/enum-bundle.svg?branch=master